taylandogan/notter/README.md

 ```

 ### CRUD operations
-You can create, read, update and delete comments/todos from the Notter index using the following commands.
-Note that these commands do not actually touch your source code and only update your Notter instance and its index.
+You can create, read, update and delete comments/todos from the Notter database using the following commands.
+Note that these commands do not actually touch your source code and only update your Notter instance and its database.
 (Thus, running these commands without actually doing the changes in the source code would create inconsistencies in your Notter instance.
 But you can always use the discover command above to reset it.)

 ```sh
 $ notter create [FILEPATH] [LINE] [CONTENT] [TYPE]